teslacoretc/teslacoretc/README.md

 Members are expected to uphold these security policies and guidelines at all times.
 Violations may result in disciplinary action, including restricted access, revocation of membership privileges, or legal action if warranted.
 TESLACORE strives for a collaborative environment where each member takes responsibility for safeguarding shared resources.

-> **TESLACORE Security Motto**: *“Collaborate with Care, Innovate with Integrity.”*  These guidelines ensure that TESLACORE remains a secure, respectful, and innovative space for advancing tomorrow’s technology.